sqrtxander/wallpaper_generator/README.md

 </table>

 ## 🚀 Usage
-1. Create a virtual environment with your preferred method and activate it
+1. Create a virtual environment with your preferred method, and activate it
 1. Install the requirements with `pip install -r requirements.txt`
 1. Generate an image with
     ```bash